C3BI-pasteur-fr/python-course-1/source/Scripting.rst

                          stderr = PIPE)
    blast_process.wait()

-   print "ce code risque de ne jamais etre excuter"
+   print "This code could never be executed"

 The call tho the ``wait`` method block the python script execution until the subprocess is finished.
 But the subprocess filled the buffer if this one is full.
-We are in a deadlock. python wait the subproces which wait python consume the buffers.
+We are in a deadlock. python wait the subprocess which wait python consume the buffers.
 So we should not use wait the end of subprocess but use a loop while and the *poll* method.
 The *poll* method return None while the subprocess is running. and we have to consume the both output in the same time.
 To consume several flow at the same time we can use the ``select`` module.

 This module provide 2 functions ``select`` and ``poll`` available for most of the operating system and ``epoll`` for linux > kernel 2.5 and kqueue on BSD.
-On windows ``select`` and ``poll`` work on sockets, for the otherv OS it works also on the files and pipes.
+On windows ``select`` and ``poll`` work on sockets, for the others OS it works also on the files and pipes.

 poll implementation
 """""""""""""""""""